 "Le Grand Saint-Paul" is produced by Jérôme Grieco, a winemaker from Châteauneuf-du-Pape, who has been consistently praised by international critics since his first vintage in 2009.
 In 2013, *La Revue du Vin de France* named it "Discovery of the Year."
-This wine is made from a plot in the Côtes-du-Rhône Village appellation, and as Jérôme Grieco himself describes it, "it’s the estate’s little Châteauneuf."
-Lively, with its lovely, blood-red color and tangy acidity, and a fresh, lingering finish, it’s a sure bet—but in limited quantities!
+This wine is made from grapes grown on a plot of Côtes-du-Rhône Village, and as Jérôme Grieco himself describes it, “it’s the estate’s little Châteauneuf.”
+Lively, with a lovely, blood-red color and crisp acidity, and a fresh, lingering finish, it’s a sure bet—but in limited quantities!

-Buy Biscarelle wines at the best prices in a private sale!
+Buy your Biscarelle wines at the best price in a private sale!

 Starting at €99 on your first order